 Mergers and Acquisitions

-Any organisation that receives address space through a transfer needs to be a member of the RIPE NCC.
+An organisation that receives allocated IPv4 or IPv6 address space currently held by a RIPE NCC member (LIR), needs to be a member of the RIPE NCC.
 In the case of a merger or acquisition, the receiving organisation can:

 How to get Started With a Transfer due to a Merger or Acquisition